Nationally Coordinated Criminal History Check

 Yes, however there are some different requirements that need to be met.
 Please contact our office for further advice.

-Crime Check Australia is not authorised to process, and will reject any application if the final purpose of the Police Check is any of the following:
+Crime Check Australia is not authorised to process, and will reject any application for which the final purpose of the Police Check is any of the following:

 - Australian Citizenship